Kalbintion/RunWhileOpen/README.md

       same executable name, but swapping between them would require each particular version to be added to the Steam library list.
 Sony Vegas Pro 13.0 has crashed with Steam overlay attempting to be added to the application.

+# Usage
+RunWhileOpen [exe]

+# Steam Usage
+Add non-steam game
+Right-Click RunWhileOpen
+Properties
+Re-name to what you want to display
+Modify Target line and append the executable name to look for without the .exe portion